SzymonDrosdzol/obsidian-brain/Brain/root.research.ideas.confused_deserailization.md

 # Description
 Marco #Slaviero describes an interesting polyglot in PagedOut! #6: Confused Deserailization.
 The idea is, he created a MessagePack/Pickle polyglot file.
 Which is interesting, because MessagePack is deemed safe to deserialize untrusted input, as opposed to Pickle.

 The idea would be to search for other, similar polyglot files.
-It would need to start with finding interesting format pairs, esxpecially ones safe/unsafe for deserialization.
+It would need to start with finding interesting format pairs, esfpecially ones safe/unsafe for deserialization.
 And then trying to find polyglots
 # Research flaws
 - Not many chances of success
 - Time consuming